 We measure outcomes by carefully tracking and evaluating the surgeries provided by Unite For Sight and each patient's outcomes.
 This ensures that the eye care provided has a lasting impact.
 To learn more about our impact, click here.

 Unite For Sight Builds Local Capacity: Ghana Case Study Example

 Unite For Sight significantly builds local capacity by investing in its local eye clinic partners.
-There are a total of 45 ophthalmologists in Ghana, and Unite For Sight's four partner ophthalmologists in Ghana provide close to 50 % of all surgeries in the country, and these surgeries are provided to patients living in extreme poverty.
+There are a total of 45 ophthalmologists in Ghana, and Unite For Sight's four partner ophthalmologists in Ghana provide more than 50% of all surgeries in the country, and these surgeries are provided to patients living in extreme poverty.